Camping in winter? You may shudder at the thought, but an early winter’s morning can be one of the most beautiful times to be outdoors.

-Whether you’re going on a high-altitude expedition, a winter backpacking trip or just want a cheap sleeping bag for a few nights car camping, here are the best options for every camper and every budget.
+Whether you’re going on a high-altitude expedition, a winter backpacking trip, or just want a sleeping bag for a few nights of car camping, here are the best options for every camper and every budget.

 Best Down Cold Weather Sleeping Bag: Rab Neutrino 800

 If you’re going to be camping regularly in the winter, this is one of the best cold weather sleeping bags money can buy.

 Seriously, I have been lusting after this bag for years.